File Sharing FAQ

 - Some software is available at no charge from the University’sShareware site.

-- Additionally, other software is available at a reduced fee(indicated by a $) from the University’s Software Acquisition office.
+- Additionally, other software is available at a reduced fee(indicated by a $) from the University’s Software Distribution office.